Multislant matrices and Jacobi--Trudi determinants over finite fields: Notations and background

 \begin{remark} If $\mathcal{P}$ is viewed as the ring of the symmetric functions, then the skew Schur function $s_{\lambda/\mu}$ is often defined combinatorially as follows: A \emph{semistandard tableau} of shape $\lambda / \mu$ is a filling of the Young diagram of $\lambda/\mu$ by positive integers which weakly increase along rows and strictly increase down columns.
-Then $s_{\lambda/\mu}$ is the sum of monomials $\mathbf{x}_T = {\prod\nolimits_{i}} \, x_i^{\text{\# of $i$'s in }T}$ over all semistandard tableaux $T$ of shape $\lambda / \mu$.
+Then $s_{\lambda/\mu}$ is the sum of monomials

+over all semistandard tableaux $T$ of shape $\lambda / \mu$.
 With this definition, \eqref{eq.def-slm} is a theorem, known as the \emph{first Jacobi--Trudi identity} (see, e.g., \cite[Theorem 7.16.1]{EC2}).
 We have chosen to take \eqref{eq.def-slm} as the definition of $s_{\lambda/\mu}$ since we will only need the combinatorial description of $s_{\lambda/\mu}$ in a minor way in later proofs. \end{remark}

 For example, if $\lambda$ is the partition $(7,4,1)$ as in Example \ref{ydiagexample}, then the Schur function $s_\lambda$ is given by

 and the matrix on the right hand side of this equality is $J\tup{\lambda}$.